Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-writing-700-articles-changed-my-life.md

 This was the mark of the first lockdown in South Africa.
 You know the ones that resulted from the Coronavirus.

 Because of this lockdown, I didn't have to travel +/- 1,5 hours a day.
 That's quite a lot of time.
-Enough time to learn something that's valuable for me.
+And enough time to do something valuable for me.

 At this point, I had a semi-abandoned lifestyle blog, which I enjoyed writing, but it just took too much effort.